 Trainings

 For those interested in more targeted support, we offer more granular trainings to support practices who already have a strong internal supervision program.
 With nearly two decades of combined teaching and training experience, we excel at creating engaging spaces that invite curiosity, growth, and self-reflection.
 These trainings can be conducted in person or virtually, and content can be adjusted upon request.
 Trainings range from 3-4 hours, depending on content and customization.
-All trainings are eligible for CEUs.
+All trainings are eligible for CE hours.

 What's A Theoretical Orientation Again?
+(2 Hours)

 While we learned the various theoretical orientations in graduate school, our language to describe what they mean to us and how we use them can become muddled over time as we engage in real world practice and expand our repertoire.
 But, the ability to define our clinical approach to future supervisees is vital to ensuring a positive fit, and that clinical approach directly influences our supervisory approach.
 This training will help supervisors understand and describe their clinical approach, support them around leveraging these skills into effective supervision, while also promoting a rich understanding of foundational supervisory models.

-Deepening the Supervisory Relationship as a Supervisee
+Deepening the Supervisory Relationship as a Supervisee (2-3 Hours)

 While we often focus on the responsibilities of the supervisor when considering quality supervision, the supervisee additionally has important responsibilities to consider in this relationship.
 Meaningful supervision can only happen when a supervisee understands how to effectively utilize what is being offered to them, and can show up to the process prepared and open for growth.
 This training will help supervisees understand their role in supervision and how to deepen positive supervisory relationships